Renewed fighting tests Gaza ceasefire and Israel briefly halts aid

 A little over a week has passed since the start of the U.S.-proposed ceasefire aimed at ending two years of war.
 There was no immediate U.S. comment.

 Health officials said at least 36 Palestinians were killed across Gaza, including children.
-Israel’s military said it struck dozens of Hamas targets after its troops came under fire from Hamas in southern Gaza.
+Israel’s military said it struck dozens of Hamas targets after its troops came under fire.

 A senior Egyptian official involved in the ceasefire negotiations said “round-the-clock” contacts were underway to de-escalate the situation.
 The official spoke on condition of anonymity because he wasn’t authorized to speak to reporters.